Updated July 13, 2024

 • Insert cash in a slit in a sanitary napkin, or in a box of tampons or panty liners.

-If you found this post useful, please share it on your favourite social media channel by clicking on the respective button(s).
+If you found this post useful, please share it by selecting one or more social media channels by clicking on the respective button(s).
 You might also like Tips on protection from pickpockets and For inspiration, shop Etsy for unique travel products.

 Pin for later?